Rosslyn Chapel & Hadrians Wall Tour

 The popularity of this incredible 14th-century chapel increased hugely after the publication of Dan Browns best selling novel the “Da Vinci Code.”

 Steeped in legend and some say with links to the Knights Templar and even the Holy Grail, Rosslyn truly is a “must-see’ which is why we created our Rosslyn Chapel Day Tour.

-  Passing rolling hills, rivers and histoirc buildings we arrive in the beautiful village of Melrose around noon.
+Passing rolling hills, rivers and historic buildings, we arrive in the beautiful village of Melrose around noon.

 Home to a 12th Century Abbey, Melrose is a charming little town on the River Tweed.

-  The village has a great selection of shops and restuarants and is an ideal lunch stop, as well as an opportunity to visit Melrose Abbey or the Roman Visitor Centre
+The village has a great selection of shops and restaurants and is an ideal lunch stop, as well as an opportunity to visit Melrose Abbey or the Roman Visitor Centre.

 The Border Reivers

 After lunch, we continue south and towards the border between Scotland and England.